Industrial & Mechanical

 One of the most prominent, high-stakes and challenging roles we play for our industrial and mechanical clients is with respect to litigation.
 Our group embraces two seemingly contradictory perspectives.
 On one hand, we are aggressive, tenacious litigators.
 Once a jury has been empaneled and a hearing has begun, our litigators are there to win, not negotiate.
 Barring the unexpected – a weak witness, an unfavorable ruling – you should not be in court at all if you don’t believe you will win.

-On the other hand, litigation is usually not a client’s best option, and we view at as a last resort that often introduces risk, distraction and considerable expense.
+On the other hand, litigation is usually not a client’s best option, and we view that as a last resort that often introduces risk, distraction and considerable expense.
 In most situations, litigation makes sense only when all other options have been exhausted.
 Unfair or unfortunate circumstances often result in bad business decisions, and litigation is a classic example.
 Again, and always, our industrial and mechanical group operates from a business and strategic perspective, and we do what we do with the sole purpose of advancing our clients’ interests and even more importantly, helping drive their business objectives forward.